-If you’ve got a bigger appetite, Pane e Vino Pizzeria is offering up a $10 lunch of Margherita pizza and cannoli.
-Fortunately, Pane e Vino looks out over downtown’s Big Spring Park.
+For the lighter side, Domaine South is offering up a $15 lunch of Tomato and Red Pepper Soup and Local Melon & Peach Salad.
+Fortunately, Domaine South is steps away from Big Spring Park.
 With so much walking to do, you’ll want to circumnavigate the lake and head all the way down the walkway to the end at Pinhook Creek.
 Then walk back along the historical canal and up the steps to do some browsing and shopping downtown.
 The Clinton Row Project and Harrison Brothers Hardware Store are stops that should definitely be on your list!

 Phuket Thai and running the Village of Providence Greenway